HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/usage.md

 !!! warning
     Starting a new conversation clears the current session context permanently.
 Conversation history is **not** persisted in this release — once cleared, the previous conversation cannot be recovered.

+!!! note
+    If you have IQ open in more than one browser tab or window and start a new conversation in one of them, a warning message may briefly appear in the other.
+This resolves automatically within a few seconds and no action is required.

 ### Stopping an Ongoing Request

 While IQ is processing your request (indicated by the "Thinking..." loading indicator), you can cancel it by clicking the **Stop** button that appears in the input area.
 Once stopped: